akoy93/hobo_signs_server/README.md

 	- latitude: the latitude of the post location
 	- longitude: the longitude of the post location
 	- location_name: the reverse geocoded location of the post
+	- my_vote: the value of the current user's vote on the post (1 for upvote, -1 for downvote, 0 for no vote)
 	- owner: the username of the person who made the post
+	- vote_count: the sum of all votes for the post

 **Sample Post JSON Object:**